 Here are some tips for your demo lesson

-Be aware of who you are teaching; are they young learns or adults?
+- Be aware of who you are teaching; are they young learners or adults?
 Make sure you adapt your teaching approach accordingly.

 Step 5: Prepare answers for potential interview questions

 Planning for potential questions will leave you feeling prepared and relaxed for your interview, and it means you’re ready to answer the hard questions.
 As a guide, online English companies will often ask potential employees questions like: